 Variety: Sparky, Tagetes patula and or Tagetes erecta

 A card to say a very special “Thank You”.
 These beautiful flowers are not only very easy to grow, but are a great companion plant, keeping nematodes at bay in your garden.

 Sow seeds in spring and summer, in a sunny position.
 Keep the soil moist until the seedlings germinate.
 The flowers will bloom from spring through to autumn.

 Poppies are beautiful flowers that are easy to grow from seed and should be sown in autumn and winter.
 Their delicate orange/ red flowers will blossom in late winter and spring.

 The seeds should be scattered in a sunny spot and covered with only a very thin layer of soil as they need light to encourage germination.

-Sunflowers are very easy to grow and produce brilliant giant yellow flowers.
+Sunflowers are very easy to grow and produce brilliant giant yellow flowers up to 180cm.
 Sow in spring or summer and all year round in warm areas.
 Sunflower seeds are best sown direct where they are to grow but they can be started in pots and transplanted when the plant produces its second set of leaves.

-Ensure a warm, sunny position is chosen with good soil and give the plant plenty of room to grow big and tall.
-Keep the seedlings moist and water the plant regularly, especially in hot, dry weather.
+Ensure a warm, sunny position is chosen with good soil and give the seedling plenty of room to grow big and tall.
+If crowded or grown in pots the Sunflowers will produce a smaller flower and stem.

 Variety: Brachyscome iberidifolia